Lift Like a Man, Look Like a Goddess!

 - Testosterone levels in men and woman- Both men and women produce T but men have 17x more T than woman,

 - Lifting toward your goal- Your goal will dictate how you train.
 Individualizing a diet and workout routine is a must to achieve your goals.
 See examples.

 - Benefits of lifting- Muscle burns calories, more muscle= more burned calories!
 Increase bone density, confidence and Independence.

 At any rate, it didn’t take me long to convince him that he was wrong and obtain his full support.
 Then, I had to deal with family and friends constantly saying “your not going to look like a man are you?” or, “don’t lift too much, you will look like a man.”
 What ev.
 It takes years for natural bodybuilding woman (those not using anabolic steroids) to build the amount of muscle they have.
-Yes, some can lose their femininity over years of beast mode iron action, but overall, lifting like a beast gets you some sexy curves!
+Yes, some can lose their femininity over years of beast mode iron action depending on body types and such, but overall, lifting like a beast gets you some sexy curves!

 IFBB Pro Figure Competitor

 Why is it that Mindi does not look like a man after lifting year after year?
 Let’s first talk about hormones, your bodies chemical messengers.
 The fantastic molecules that affect: